 Student conduct processes may be recorded.
 The method used is at the discretion of the Director of SRR or designee.

-For cases where a reporting party or complainant requests to participate in a student conduct process, the Director of SRR or designee may authorize the reporting party/complainant to participate to the extent necessary, in the sole determination of the Director of SRR or designee, to create a complete and fair hearing record, including an assessment of harm and how it might be remedied.
+- A reporting party may request to participate in a student conduct process as a complainant.
+The Director of SRR or designee determines whether or not they may participate and to what extent.
+The participation as a complainant may be authorized by the Director of SRR or designee for the purpose of creating a complete and fair hearing record, including an assessment of harm and how that harm might be remedied.
 This participation could include any of the following: